benjahdev/Carouselize/README.md

     ```

     Here nothing is required, you can use any html container.
 Only if you want keyboard events to work properly, you must set the `tabindex` attribute on this container.
+    All children elements of the container will be removed while the code will be added.

 3) Call the plugin command passing the slides data as argument of this function: